The pros and cons of using lead tape vs. tip weights vs. hot melt for swing weight

 precise CG location

-Once in injection port, it’s there for life
+Once in the injection port, it’s there for life

 Lead Tape

 Lead tape is the most versatile when it comes to convenience and speed.
-Simply weigh the amount of tape on your digital scale to tip the swing weight scale in your favor and stick it where desired.
+Weigh the amount of tape on your digital scale to tip the swing weight scale in your favor and stick it where desired.
 The process can be completed in seconds.
-It’s also extremely clutch in the fitting bay if the customer needs a heavier weight on the fly.
-And if you don’t like it, then simply peel it off, no tools required!
-And while heavy lead tape has a cult following among gearheads, some would describe it as “unsightly”.
+It’s also highly clutch in the fitting bay if the customer needs a heavier weight on the fly.
+And if you don’t like it, peel it off; no tools are required!
+And while heavy lead tape has a cult following among gearheads, some would describe it as “unsightly.”
 Or really, just flat-out ugly.
-It also carries a Cancer and Reproductive Warning under the state of California if that concerns you.
+It also carries a Cancer and Reproductive Warning under California if that concerns you.

 Tip Weights

 Mitchell Golf Brass Tip Weight Kit For Steel Shafts (144 Pieces) If you want a cleaner look, tip weights can achieve your swing weight goals while hiding your craft inside the club’s shaft.
 For steel, tip weights can range from one to ten grams, taper tip or parallel.
-To make the builder’s life simpler, Mitchell Golf offers a universal Brass Tip Weight Kit that takes the guessing out of the assembly process.
+To simplify the builder’s life, Mitchell Golf offers a universal Brass Tip Weight Kit that takes the guessing out of the assembly process.
 Remember, you add the tip weights during the gluing phase.
-The downside is that any kind of swing weight modifications will require a complete teardown after curing.
+The downside is that swing weight modifications require a complete teardown after curing.
 You’ll also need to watch your CG as the weights sit solely in the heel.
 The heavier you go, the likelier the hook.

 Hot Melt Gun

 Your third in-house option is the hot melt gun, which some feel offers a solid one-two punch in weighting and precise CG location.
 It can also go for the complete knockout if one of the goals is muting the sound of your club at impact.
-That is, if your clubhead allows you to use this method.
+That is if your clubhead allows you to use this method.
 Most clubs have a hot melt port for injection.
-If not, you’ll likely find another way in by removing adjustable weights or unscrewing the adapter.
-But be forewarned: once the glue is in your club, it’s in there for like, eternity.
-Because after congealing, there’s no way to liquify the glue and drain it out of the head.
+If not, you’ll likely find another way by removing adjustable weights or unscrewing the adapter.
+But be forewarned: once the glue is in your club, it’s in there for eternity.
+Because after congealing, there’s no way to liquify the glue and drain it from the head.

-At the end of the day, any one of these options will suit your swing weight goals when it comes to building your final product.
+Any of these options will suit your swing weight goals when building your final product.
 It’s just a matter of which method works best for you.

 Leave a Comment